PhilGrunewald/MeterData/README.md

 From January 2018 onwards the Household survey captures the source of referrals.

-No explicit rewards are offered, but each year one participant can win the cash equivalent of one year of their electricity bill.
+No explicit rewards are offered, but each year one participant can win the cash equivalent of one year off their electricity bill.
 See [terms and conditions](http://www.energy-use.org/how_it_works.php "How it works").

 Participant consent
 -------------------